SqueezyDough/browser-technologies-1920/README.md

 My app works with good semantic HTML and uses server side javascript to process form data.
 I've made the server side code as smart as possible without the need of client-side javascript.
 This created a robust and user-friendly core experience.
 The follwing features are achieved without the use of client-side JS:

-- When you enter you return PIN the server looks up where your last blank field was and redirects you to that page.
+- When you enter your return PIN the server looks up where your last blank field was and redirects you to that page.
-- With your return PIn all of your previously answered questions are already filled in.
+- With your return Pin all of your previously answered questions are already filled in.
 - The last (overview page) shows all your answers and tells you what anwers are blank.

 I've also made sure you could use tab to navigate through the form and tested it with a screenreader